Id-Felix/salmonella-genomics-project/README.md

-# salmonella-genomics-project
+# Genomic Characterization and Antimicrobial Resistance Profiling of  Salmonella enterica Isolates from a Foodborne Outbreak in West Africa

-Genomic Characterization and Antimicrobial Resistance Profiling of  Salmonella enterica Isolates from a Foodborne Outbreak in West Africa
+ Salmonella Comparative Genomics Project